pendulum-project/ntpd-rs/docs/development/code-structure.md

    straightforward to verify.

 The main `ntp-proto` and `ntpd` crates are set up such that neither contains any unsafe code.
-Unsafe code is limited to the `ntp-udp` and `ntp-clock` crates, which are purposefully kept small and only offer a safe API.
+Unsafe code is limited to the (external) `timestamped-socket` and `clock-steering` crates, which are purposefully kept small and only offer a safe API.

 ### ntp-proto